Perfume: Fragrance wheel

 This newer classification method is widely used in retail and the fragrance industry, created in 1983 by the perfume consultant Michael Edwards.
 The new scheme simplifies classification and naming, as well as showing the relationships among the classes.

-The five main families are Floral, Oriental, Woody, Aromatic Fougère, and Fresh, the first four from the classic terminology and the last from the modern oceanic category.
+The five main families are Floral, Amber, Woody, Aromatic Fougère, and Fresh, the first four from the classic terminology and the last from the modern oceanic category.
 Each of these is divided into subgroups and arranged around a wheel.

-In this scheme, Chanel No.5, traditionally classified as an aldehydic floral, is placed under the Soft Floral sub-group, while amber scents are within the Oriental group.
-Chypre perfumes are more ambiguous, having affinities with both the Oriental and Woody families.
-For instance, Guerlain Mitsouko is under Mossy Woods, but Hermès Rouge, a more floral chypre, is under Floral Oriental.
+In this scheme, Chanel No.5, traditionally classified as an aldehydic floral, is placed under the Soft Floral sub-group, while amber scents are within the Amber group.
+Chypre perfumes are more ambiguous, having affinities with both the Amber and Woody families.
+For instance, Guerlain Mitsouko is under Mossy Woods, but Hermès Rouge, a more floral chypre, is under Floral Amber.